daodu-tobi/Nrega-Analysis--Power-Bi/README.md

     - States with higher number of districts got higher budgets, however, WEST BENGAL had no budget all despite high number of districts.

+      'UTTAH' with 75 district was allocated 210 million Rupee  from the total budget of (2 billion) Rupee

+      'ANDHRA' with 26 districts was allocated the highest budget 215 million

+      'MADHYA' with 52 districts was allocated 200 million

     - Higher budgets in states with many districts resulted higher in number of employment

+      'UTTAH' with 210 million budget had two million jobs available

+      'ANDHRA' with 215 million budget had one million jobs available

+      'MADHYA' with 200 million budget had one million jobs available

      - With reduced budgets, employment rates in states reduced drastically.

+       'NAGALAND' with 15 million budgets had only fifteen thousand jobs available

+       'TRIPURA' with 20 million budjects had only 269 thosands jobs available

   - Completion of work was majorly high in states with higher job card rate